Selling Your Business – How Good Is Your Succession Plan?

-As a CPA, I try to follow the following five best practices to meet the specific needs of clients.
+As a CPA, I try to follow the following five best practices to meet the specific needs of clients when Selling Your Business.

 For instance, your client’s banker may have one idea about the documentation they need in a loan file that lays out a game plan if your client, the “entrepreneur extraordinaire,” should die suddenly.